 The Comfort going with Tranvía de Tenerife

-All of the tram trains are delivered by Alstom and they are all low floor trams that can run upto 70km/h.
-The stations are also all perfect made for strollers and people using wheelchair.
-All of the seats are also comfortable and all of the informations about next stop inside the trams or the information leds at the stations are well made and informative.
-One funny note though, is that if you do have a monthly card, you can register yourself by tapping your cellphone to QR-code etc. It is a nice touch, but the need to activate the ticket each time you enter a tram train, is a bit hassle we think.
+All of the tram-trains are delivered by Alstom and they are all low floor trams that can run up to 70km/h.
+The stations are also all perfect made for strollers and people using a wheelchair.
+All of the seats are also comfortable and all of the information about the next stop inside the trams or the information leads at the stations are well made and informative.
+One funny note though is that if you do have a monthly card, you can register yourself by tapping your cellphone to QR-code, etc. It is a nice touch, but they need to activate the ticket each time you enter a tram-train, is a bit hassle we think.
 One activation should be enough etc. after you buy the ticket.

 The information about the routes that you find inside of the trams, are also well made.
 You don’t need to understand Spanish to understand it etc. This I liked a lot and is great thing to do.

-One other great feature of this tram system, is the comfort of using the ticket machines.
+One other great feature of this tram system is the comfort of using the ticket machines.
 They are in many languages and they are quite easy to understand.
-Remember also that most of the tickets includes bus routes on the island.
+Remember also that most of the tickets include bus routes on the island.

 The ticket prices